Probing Multimodal LLMs as World Models for Driving: EXPERIMENTAL STUDY

-As previously, we must remove ambiguity in the query.
-As such, we must adjust the prompt shown in Figure~\ref{fig:vid-setup} to ensure the model is aware that the ego vehicle is driving at the speed limit.
-Therefore, we make the following key change: "All are taken from the same camera that is fixed on a moving car going at the speed limit".
+As previously, we must remove ambiguity in the query, adjusting the prompt shown in Fig.~\ref{fig:vid-setup} to ensure the model is aware that the ego vehicle is driving at the speed limit.
+Therefore, we make the following key change: ``All are taken from the same camera that is fixed on a moving car going at the speed limit''.
 When observing the results in Table \ref{tab:accuracy}, we see a roughly 50\% accuracy in the models.
-We further analyze these results,looking at the percentage of responses from the models were either \textit{speeding} or \textit{no speeding} regardless of the ground truth.
-Despite the contrast in Figure \ref{fig:speeding-frames}, GPT-4V barely detected a speeding vehicle, reporting there was no speeding vehicle 96.7\% of the time.
-Claude 3 has a strong bias towards reporting speeding at 81.7\% of all scenes.
+We further analyze these results, looking at the percentage of responses from the models that were either \textit{speeding} or \textit{no speeding} regardless of the ground truth.
+Despite the contrast in the motions, GPT-4V barely detected a speeding vehicle, reporting there was no speeding vehicle 94\% of the time across real and simulated scenes, a trend shared by the smaller models.
+Claude3 has a strong bias towards reporting speeding at 87.5\% of all scenes.
+This level of extreme bias was not present in GPT-4o, where instead the model is the clear front runner in detecting a speeding vehicle, and in other actor behavior reasoning in general.
 This is an interesting case of biases that requires further probing.
-With the functionality of \METHOD{}, we are not limited by the elements of the scene and as such, we can augment one of the many failed scenarios to analyze why GPT-4V so consistently fails to identify a speeding vehicle.
-As such, we introduce a reference vehicle traversing at the same speed as the ego-car to the scene while providing the same text prompt.
-This scenario, as shown in Figure \ref{fig:special-speeding-frames}, yielded a positive result for GPT-4V as it successfully identified the speeding vehicle, noting that the green car was speeding and the white car was moving at a consistent speed relative to the camera.
-As such, after performing this probing, the bias is not likely due to biases in expected motions of vehicles (as was the case with the forward bias) but more likely due to a failure of understanding the relation of the ego-car to the surroundings in the world, necessitating a reference point such as the white car in Figure~\ref{fig:special-speeding-frames}.
+With the functionality of \METHOD{}, we can augment one of the many GPT-4V failed scenarios as shown in Fig.~\ref{fig:special-speeding-frames}.
+As such, we introduce a reference vehicle traversing at the same speed as the ego-car to the scene while providing the same text prompt which yielded a positive result for GPT-4V, as it successfully identified the speeding vehicle.
+As such, the bias is not likely due to biases in the expected motions of vehicles (as with the forward bias) but more likely due to failure to understand the relation of the ego-car to its surrounding world, necessitating a very clear reference point, beyond one that would be present in real footage, whereas GPT-4o seemingly had better capabilities in identifying a reference point and not suffer this limitation.